Buoyancy Control: Scuba Dive Like a Pro

 According to a study in the Philippines, scuba divers have at least ten interactions with coral on every dive.
 If you think about thousands of divers worldwide exploring thousands of dive sites, that is a lot of tampering with delicate and finite coral reefs.
 Reef systems worldwide are in grave peril, and by that, I mean their imminent destruction during the lifetime of anyone born in the early 2000s.
 Indeed, with 90 percent of coral reefs expected to die by 2050, it is up to scuba divers to be ambassadors for the underwater world.
 Each scuba dive is an opportunity to exhibit a great example of buoyancy control.
 Let other people see the right way to scuba dive!

-If you see your dive leader careless with the reef or the sea life don’t be afraid to speak up.
+Don’t be afraid to speak up if you see your dive leader careless with the reef or the sea life.
 Likewise, feel free to offer hints to fellow divers exercising little awareness above or below the water.
 The more we speak up and call out unacceptable behavior, the more we can contribute to preserving these awe-inspiring ecosystems.